How learning local history will help your genealogy research

 A monograph is essentially a book - a specialized piece of writing on a specific subject, in this case a town, county or region.
 These tend to go more in depth and cover broader periods of time than periodical articles.
 Luckily, many of them have been digitized and are fully searchable.

-Begin your search by navigating to our A-Z record sets and searching the name of the state that contains the town or county you're looking for.
+Begin your search by navigating to our 'All record sets' page and searching the name of the state that contains the town or county you're looking for.
 The list will automatically filter out all other states, and from there you can easily browse to see what works are available:

 These books are fully searchable - you can search by keyword, location or name.
 You can also browse from page to page, and we highly recommend taking the time to do so.